FortuneMonkey/Student-Performance-Evaluation/README.md

 **Unveiling the Insights:**

-(This section will be filled in as your project progresses)

 - **Unveiling Note-Taking's Power:** Did taking notes prove to be a valuable tool for academic success? ➡️
-- **Work-Life Balance Woes:** Does having additional work affect a student's ability to excel academically? ↔️➡️ (optional)
+- **Work-Life Balance Woes:** Does having additional work affect a student's ability to excel academically? ➡️
 - **Scholarship Synergy:** Does receiving a scholarship truly influence a student's grades? ➡️ (optional)
-- **Attendance and Achievement:** Do students who attend class consistently outperform their peers? ➡️ (optional)
+- **Attendance and Achievement:** Do students who attend class consistently outperform their peers? ➡️

 **The Journey Continues:**